WHAT WE DO

 Helping the Cats Who Need Us Most

 Cat Town helps shy, scared, and stressed cats by removing the cage from the equation.
 Many cats respond to shelter cages with fear or aggression.
 These behaviors make it challenging to see their real personalities.
-Cat Town places cats who appear challenging at the shelter into our cage-free Adoption Center or one of our loving foster homes, where they can relax and be themselves.
+Cat Town places cats who appear challenging at the shelter into our cage-free Adoption Center or one of our loving foster homes, where they can relax and be themselves — without the stress caused by living in a cage while they wait.
 We give them as much time as necessary to find their family.

 With the support of our donors, we provide specialized support for cats with more complex needs.